 Serving the people of Taunton town centre and beyond through our tradition of catholic sacramental worship.

-Ministry during the Covid-19 pandemic
+Our Ministry during Covid-19

 Information and reflections for worship at home